yassi/dj-redis-panel/docs/configuration.md

 ### Per-Instance Feature Overrides

-You can override global feature flags for individual instances:
+You can override global feature flags and timeout settings for individual instances:

 ```python
 "instance_name": {